 In the 1990s, leaders of several North Carolina rural health organizations began meeting to discuss and address rural health issues in order to improve health in North Carolina’s rural communities.
 For more than 20 years, the group of leaders continued to meet and pool their organizational knowledge and resources to represent the rural perspective in our state.

-Though still in development, NCRHLA aims to increase awareness of rural health issues by hosting workshops, distributing fact sheets, and maintaining a webpage with rural health resources.
-NCRHLA promotes collaboration among health agencies, health practitioners, and rural residents by connecting and convening health interests and coordinating forums and work groups to discuss and foster implementation of rural health solutions.
+NCRHLA aims to increase awareness about rural health issues by hosting workshops, providing education regarding rural issues, and maintaining a library of rural health resources.
+NCRHLA promotes collaboration among health agencies, health practitioners, and rural residents by connecting and convening health interests, and coordinating forums and work groups to discuss and foster implementation of rural health solutions.